Backward Caste movement in Bihar: Confrontation with the upper-caste dominated bureaucracy

 A study done at the Jitwarpur village in the Araria district of Bihar explains the conception of 'dignity' and what it meant for the lower castes.
 31% of the village's population belonged to the Brahmin caste who exercised control over most of the village's orchards and productive land.
 The upper-OBCs were five per cent and rest of the population was composed of the lower OBCs and the SCs.
 Prior to 1990, the Brahmin landlords were also dominant politically.
 They used to use foul language and accused the lower castes working in their fields of being lazy and greedy.
 Sometimes, public humiliation and physical intimidation were perpetrated against them but the lower castes were accustomed to it, as they depended on the Brahimns' lands for their livelihoods.of the Brahmins.

 By 1990, during the Yadav's tenure, it was impossible in a normal situation for the Brahmins to win even a Mukhia election from the region, and local political power passed into the hands of Backwards.
-A member of the Mallah caste took over the post of Mukhia.
-It became very difficult for the Brahmin landlords to abuse their workers to their face now, and they were helpless watching a Mallah Mukhia hoist the national flag on the occasion of Independence and Republic day.
+A member of the Mallaah caste took over the post of Mukhia.
+It became very difficult for the Brahmin landlords to abuse their workers to their face now, and they were helpless watching a Mallaah Mukhia hoist the national flag on the occasion of Independence and Republic day.

 The bureaucracy was drastically undermined during the Yadav's rule because of the dominance of upper caste in it.
 Because of a lack of backward caste officers for appointment to important offices, the Yadav had to rely upon existing officers who had ferocious attitudes towards them.
 Hence, steps were taken to centralise the power of bureaucracy and subject it to the rigid control of democratically elected backward caste leaders.
 Many times, public humiliation of the officers also took place.
 One positive aspect of this step was the consolidation of self confidence of the poor and vulnerable who were harassed earlier by officialdom in situations involving "conflict with law".
 The political leaders were more easily approachable by the poor than the officials and were also close to them.
 Hence, a poor person coming from the lower caste benefitted from the de-elitisation of the administration.
 They could now approach their leaders to deal with the administration, which was still under the control of the elites.

 It was reported that many petitioners who visited the Yadav chief minister with their pleas witnessed the chief secretary of Bihar acting like a servant and passing the bowl for him to spit Paan and Khaini which was his custom.
 There also used to be a spitting bowl wherever he visited, not only for him but for other Paan-loving leaders of his party.